rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.3 Finales

+On 4-chapter campaigns (such as Dead Center or Swamp Fever), Chapter 4 will always be played.

-Unless there is clear, documented consensus between both teams to skip finales, then all finales will be played, excluding The Parish finale (`c5m5_bridge`).
+On 5-chapter campaigns, unless there is clear, documented agreement between both teams on whether to play Chapter 5, then:

+- In a neutral server match, Chapter 5 _will_ be played.
+- In a Home/Away match, Chapter 5 _will not_ be played.

 ## Section 3: Registration process